 We need to talk about Appropriation in this Community,

-I had to really decolonize my work and also vet myself and my practices.
-I realized that I too had appropriated and didn’t educate myself on the harm that comes with appropriation.
-I felt sick to my stomach and realized that I had to change my practice and also my views on the community.
-We all have a lot of work to do when it comes to this appropriation work.
+I had to decolonize my own work, vetting myself and my practices.
+I realized that I too had appropriated and didn’t educate myself on the harm spawned by appropriation.
+What began as just feeling uneasy churned and grew until I felt sick to my stomach and knew that I had to change my practice and my views on the community.
+We all have a lot of work to do when it comes to appropriation.

 I began to allow myself to seek education and history on my own magic, my lineage, my family, my ancestors.

-For too long false narratives have been taken as sacred knowledge from populations affected by racism, poverty, genocide and outright culture theft.
-I hope that by doing this work and sharing my process that we can change and understand that we don’t need to appropriate in order to heal and further our practices.
+For too long false narratives have been taken as sacred knowledge from populations affected by racism, poverty, genocide and outright culture and land theft.
+I hope that by doing this work and sharing my process that we can change and understand that appropriation is not needed for healing and further our practices.
+This has led me to create Not Your Ancestors.
+This is a living document that I will continue to add onto in order to tackle the very real issues in this “New Age” realm.

 -Marisa de La Peña